-The capability to have a networked occupancy sensor and ambient light sensor installed for each luminaire, and directly integrated or embedded into the luminaire form factor during the luminaire manufacturing process.
+The capability to have a networked occupancy sensor and ambient light sensor installed for each luminaire or kit, and directly integrated or embedded into the form factor during the luminaire or kit manufacturing process.

-In addition to these required integrated components, LLLC systems must have control persistence capability as described in this document.To demonstrate commercial availability of the integrated component options, at least one family, luminaire or kit with integrated control must be verified by DLC.
+In addition to these required integrated components, LLLC systems must have control persistence capability as described in this document.To demonstrate commercial availability of the integrated component options, at least one family, luminaire or kit with integrated control must be verified by the DLC.
 Manufacturers may choose whether or not to list this information publicly on the QPL.

-|15||Personal Control||The capability for individual users to adjust to their personal preferences, via networked means, the illuminated environment of a light fixture or group on of light fixtures in a specific task area.
-The system must be clearly designed for this purpose with a control interface designed for a single individual who does not have access to system-wide settings.
+The capability for individual users to adjust to their personal preferences, via networked means, the illuminated environment of a light fixture or group on of light fixtures in a specific task area.
+The publicly available information must clearly describe a control interface for use by a single individual who does not have access to system-wide settings.

 A wireless dimmer switch may only be considered a personal control interface if product documentation:

-|16||Load Shedding (Demand Response)||The capability to reduce the energy consumption of a lighting system, in a pre-defined way, on a temporary basis, in response to a demand response signal.
+|16||Load Shedding / Demand Response||The capability to reduce the energy consumption of a lighting system, in a pre-defined way, on a temporary basis, in response to a demand response signal without manual intervention.
 The method by which the system implements this capability (managed by NLC and/or BMS) must be clearly described in the publicly available reference(s).
 The method for pre-defining the system behavior for temporary load reduction must be accessible through a user interface.
 The data the NLC can receive and interpret from other networked systems must include at least a signal that can be used for purposes such as LS/DR.|

 |17||Plug Load Control||The capability to control the power delivered to receptacles through scheduling or occupancy sensing.
-The method by which the system implements this capability must be clearly described in the reference document(s).|
+The method by which the system implements this capability must be clearly described in the publicly available reference(s).|

-Information provided on the QPL about this capability is not intended to fully characterize emergency lighting.
-It is intended to provide information about the lighting control system as a point of reference for the emergency lighting design process.The QPL will identify online documentation provided by manufacturers for system designers to refer to.
+Publicly available documentation illustrating how a system’s luminaires connect with an emergency power source.The QPL will provide the URL(s) for online documentation provided by manufacturers for system designers to refer to.
 This documentation will identify wiring diagrams, required components, and/or application guides needed to understand design considerations for integrating the system into an emergency lighting system.

 |21||Color Changing / Tuning||The capability to alter the output and color of tunable white and/or variable color output luminaires via a dedicated control interface(s).
 To demonstrate compliance with this capability, the interface(s) must be clearly described in the product literature and allow for at least two CCT settings.
 These settings may be described in terms of CCT, such as 3000K or 5000K, or simple descriptive terms for the desired setting such as 'Night' or 'Day'.
 The product literature must also specify installation and configuration requirements to implement this functionality.|

-|22||Start-up and Configuration Party||The QPL will identify the most typical responsible party and their required level of training to start-up and configure the system to the extent that all Required Capabilities are functioning.
+|22||Ease of Implementation||The QPL will identify the most typical responsible party and their required level of training to start-up and configure the system to the extent that all required capabilities are functioning.
 Documentation is not required.|